Daniel-Carpenter/Coding-Resources/SQL/README.md

-### View Rows Where Age Is Greater Than 20 or City Is San Francisco
+### View Rows Where Age is Greater Than 20 OR City is San Francisco

 ```sql